secouvreur/GitHubAction-OpenVPN/README.md

 # GitHubAction-OpenVPN

 This project provides a GitHub Action workflow for managing and deploying OpenVPN configurations.
-It is designed to automate the setup and maintenance of OpenVPN servers and clients.
+It is designed to automate the setup and maintenance of OpenVPN clients.

 ## Features